nahuelcandia/bluebox/README.md

 - Average cost Config:
 - Average cost Inspector:

-*All costs averages are on a calendar month basis.
+*All costs averages are on a calendar month basis, expressed in US Dollars.

 Amount of Records | TCO
 --- | ---